The confusing bits of JSONPath explained

 $.paths./bar.put Object

-Now there’s only one * and it is matching the “/foo”, which means the [?(@ && @.requestBody)] is looking at the “get” level.
-The expression now matches the document and returns a bunch of operation objects.
+Now there’s only one * and it is matching the path (“/foo”), which means the [?(@ && @.requestBody)] now needs to match the operation.
+And the operation does have a requestBody property, so it matches and returns the operation, without descending into the requestBody.

-But this feels weird - the expression appears to match up to the /foo and the next thing we see in the expression (requestBody) is a property of the operation, but the operation key seems to be missing, like we skipped a level - where did the get go?
-It becomes a bit clearer if you use JSONPath’s @property keyword to match the key as part of the expression.
-Let’s do that and also get rid of the dot delimiters:
+It just looks weird - the expression appears to match up to the path level (“/foo”) and the next thing we see in the expression is a property of the operation (“requestBody”), so it seems like we skipped the operation level.
+It becomes a bit clearer if you use JSONPath’s @property keyword to match the key as part of the filter.
+Let’s do that and again use square bracket syntax throughout:

 Path Value